Bases-loaded walk in 8th lifts Nationals past Cardinals 3-2

 Both starting pitchers performed well, but neither factored in the decision.

 Washington's Patrick Corbin tossed six scoreless innings, removed with a 1-0 lead despite having thrown merely 76 pitches.
+He came in with a 21.32 ERA this season but cut that roughly in half.

 St. Louis' Adam Wainwright struck out 10 while allowing one run in seven innings and left with a 2-1 lead.
 The only blemish: Josh Bell, who was batting .115, hit his first homer for the Nationals on a first-pitch curveball in the sixth.

-He finished with a flourish, too, striking out his last four batters, including pinch-hitter Yadiel Hernández looking at — what else? — a curveball to close the seventh.
+Wainwright finished with a flourish, too, striking out his last four batters, including pinch-hitter Yadiel Hernández looking at — what else? — a curveball to close the seventh.

+“I didn’t feel any different than I've been feeling,” Wainwright said after season bests in Ks and innings.
+“I just executed better.”

 When the bullpens got involved is when things really got interesting.

 Corbin's replacement, Tanner Rainey, walked Yadier Molina after a 10-pitch at-bat, then gave up rookie Dylan Carlson's triple off the wall in center to make it 1-all.
-Austin Dean's sacrifice made it 2-1.

 TRAINER'S ROOM